 If you love a challenge, you’ll no doubt want to try the most famous Tour de France climbs such as Alpe d’Huez and Mont Ventoux.
 The Col de L’Iseran is another great option for Tour de France enthusiasts.
 Featured in the 2019 race, it’s the highest paved pass in the Alps and France’s longest climb.

 A number of French cycling tours also include tickets to watch the Tour de France in their packages.
-Keep an eye out for our article about how to plan a trip around France watching the Tour de France, which is coming soon!
+Our article on how to plan a trip around France watching the Tour de France, might also be useful for you!

 For sportive-focused bike trips go to...